Nir0303/edgar-analytics/README.md

      - for first record save check_time , create Record userdefined object , place it HashMap with ip address as key.
      - from next record check if current_record_timestamp matches with check_time.
      - if match (current_record_timestamp matches with check_time). check if record is already been tracked by HashMap , if been tracked, update metadata in HashMap. if not been tracked, place it HashMap with ip address as key.
-     - if not match (current_record_timestamp not matches with check_time), update check_time and iterate HashMap keys iterate for pausible deletions and inserations in output file if inactivity time exceeds. check if existing record is already been tracked by HashMap , if been tracked, update metadata in HashMap. if not been tracked, place it HashMap with ip address as key.
+     - if not match (current_record_timestamp not matches with check_time), update check_time and iterate HashMap keys for possible(session expired details) delete record from HashMap and insert data in output file. check if existing record is already been tracked by HashMap , if been tracked, update metadata in HashMap. if not been tracked, place it HashMap with ip address as key.
-5. Once all records are iterated, write remaining HashMap data to output file
+5. Once all records are iterated, write remaining HashMap data to output file.

+Note: Using Ordered HashMap, data will remain in the same order as they were added to HashMap

 # Dependencies
 1. python3